DistributedCollective/sovryn-builder-portal/smart-contracts/bitocracy/README.md

 ## 3. [Fee Sharing Collector](feeSharing.md)

 It's a fee distributor among stakers, and according the weight of their stakes.
 This weight changes through time, and that's why the calculation method of claimable fees depends on predetermined "checkpoints" in time.
-This makes claim transactions heavy, and the [withdraw function](https://wiki.sovryn.com/en/technical-documents/FeeSharingContract#users-withdrawal) had to be completed with an adittional helper function.
+This makes claim transactions heavy, and the [withdraw function](https://wiki.sovryn.com/en/technical-documents/FeeSharingContract#users-withdrawal) had to be completed with an additional helper function.

 The most common function to call are `FeeSharingCollector.withdraw` and `FeeSharingCollector.claimAllCollectedFees`.